Face to Face

 - When you arrive your support worker will be in reception to meet with you.

 - You will be asked to complete a contact tracing form which will be kept securely for 21 days, then shredded.

-- You will be asked about whether you have corona virus symptoms
+- You will be asked about whether you have any corona virus symptoms.

-- If your temperature is normal and you answered no to the questions you will be taken down to the counselling room
+- If you answered no to the questions you will be taken down to the counselling room.

 We are so grateful for your support in keeping our clients and our team safe.

 By attending to the appointment you are acknowledging that you are willing to attend at your own risk and we are promising to do all we can to keep you safe.